jeremyzyang/targeting_for_longterm_outcomes/README.md

 Input data: surrogate index and covariates for users in the two experiments.
 Output data: predicted outcome under each potential treatment condition for users in the two experiments.

-3. Constructing doubly-robust scores with the outcome model and optimizing policy with doubly-robust scores
+3. Constructing doubly-robust scores with the outcome model and optimizing and evaluating policy with doubly-robust scores

-The third step uses surrogate index and predicted outcomes to construct doubly-robust scores and then use the doubly-robust scores to optimize policy.
-It produces results in Table 1.
+The third step uses surrogate index and predicted outcomes to construct doubly-robust scores and then use the doubly-robust scores to optimize and evaluate policy.
+It produces results in Table 1 and Figure 3.

 Input data: surrogate index, covariates, and predicted outcomes for users in the two experiments.
-Output data: optimized policy and optimal actions for users in the two experiments.
+Output data: optimized policy and optimal actions for users in the two experiments, difference in policy values.

-4. Evaluating policy with a doubly-robust estimator

-The forth step compares the performance of different policies.
-It produces results in Figure 3.

-Input data: surrogate index, covariates, and predicted outcomes for users in the two experiments, optimized policy.
-Output data: difference in policy values.

-5. Estimating treatment effects
+4. Estimating treatment effects

 This is not part of the policy learning pipeline.
 It produces results in Figure D.3-D.8 and Table D.4.